5 real tips to stay focused at Uni - That actually work

 When things feel overwhelming, shrink the task until it feels doable.

-• Clear your desk (yes, that includes the half-eaten snack stash)
+• Clear your desk (yes, even the snack wrappers)

-• Keep your notes, pens, and water bottle close — don’t give yourself excuses to wander
+• Keep your essentials — notes, pens, water — within reach

-• Use background music, white noise, or complete silence — whatever helps your brain get into flow
+• Choose background music, white noise, or silence depending on what helps you focus

 Bonus tip: don’t study in bed.
-Your brain associates it with sleep (or doom-scrolling).
+Your brain associates it with sleep or doom-scrolling, not productivity.

 But you can train your brain.
-You can get better.
+You can improve.

 So next time your brain feels like it’s juggling fire, remember: